DaniloASP/RatesOfAdaptation/README.md

 **OrthoFinder** is used to identify single copy orthologs between the protein list of target and outgroup species.
 Installation instructions can be found in https://github.com/davidemms/OrthoFinder

+**SLiM:** Simulation of several population structure scenarios.
+Installation instructions can be found in https://github.com/MesserLab/SLiM

 # Usage

 **Data preparation:** Raw illumina reads are trimmed, filtered for quality and mapped onto a reference genome.
 After hardfiltering and sanity checks, a consensus genome is extracted from each sample in the VCF, and Maffilter is used to extract the coding region of reach consensus genome.
 A custom python script is then used to merge all conding regions per gene.
 Scripts in [1_DataPreparation](https://github.com/DaniloASP/RatesOfAdaptation/tree/main/1_DataPreparation).
 For the outgroup species, raw genome reads were downloaded from NCBI and de novo assembly and gene predictions were performed.
 Scripts in [9_Outgroup_assembly_gene_prediction](https://github.com/DaniloASP/RatesOfAdaptation/tree/main/9_Outgroup_assembly_gene_prediction)